Official: Officer saved 'countless lives' ending mall attack

 The community mourned the dead and awaited word on the seven people who were wounded.
 Medical City Healthcare said Monday it was treating six patients: Three were in critical condition, two were in fair condition and one was in good condition at a children’s hospital.
 Police said a seventh wounded person was taken to a different hospital.

-Allen, which is home to about 105,000 people, is among the Dallas-Fort Worth area's diverse suburbs.
+Allen is one of the area's most diverse cities.
 The area saw the largest Asian American growth rate of any major U.S. metro area, according to U.S. Census figures.
 Those statistics show that Allen's population is about 19% Asian, 10% Black and 11% Hispanic.

-Allen also is connected to another of Texas' recent mass shootings.
-Patrick Crusius lived there in 2019 before he posted a racist screed online warning of a "Hispanic invasion" and drove to El Paso, where he opened fire at a Walmart, killing 23.
-Crusius, 24, pleaded guilty to federal hate crime and weapons charges in February.

 Baldor reported from Washington and Johnson from Seattle.
 Jamie Stengle and Adam Kealoha Causey in Dallas; Michael Balsamo in Washington; Vanessa Alvarez in New York; James Vertuno in Austin; Michelle R. Smith in Providence, Rhode Island; and Rebecca Boone in Boise, Idaho, contributed to this report.